Federated Learning via Variational Bayesian Inference: Personalization, Sparsity and Clustering: Clustered Federated Learning via Bayesian Inference

 \subsection{Algorithm}

-This section describes how to integrate cFedBayes in a federated learning system.
+This section describes how to integrate cFedBayes in a federated learning system as shown in Algorithm \ref{Algorithm_cFedBayes}.
 To reduce the communication cost, the global parameters are updated for a few rounds on the clients' side and then aggregated on the server's side.

 Define $ \bm{v}=(\bm{\mu}, \bm{\rho})$.
 Then $\bm{\theta}$ can be reparameterized as $\bm{\theta}=h({\bm{v}},\bm{g})$, where

 For any $q \sim \{\mathcal{Q}^i\}_{i=1}^{N} \cup \mathcal{Q}^w$, the distribution of the random vector $\bm{\theta}$ is rewritten as $q_{\bm v} (\bm{\theta})$, where $q_{\bm v} (\theta_m)= \mathcal{N}(\mu_m,\rho_m^2), m=1,\ldots,T$.